 Item Definition Farmgate Milk Price Production For each month in a Season, the quantity in MT of each Reference Commodity Product that is manufactured in accordance with Rule 6.
 Product Stream Any combination of products that utilises all the milk components in a given quantity of milk.
 Designated Product Streams For the Initial Reference Basket, the following Product Streams: WMP, Butter and BMP WMP, AMF and BMP SMP, Butter and BMP SMP, AMF and BMP Product Yields The factors for converting Milk Supply into Reference Commodity Product, having regard to: The actual composition of the Milk Supply for the relevant period, and Valued Component Usage for each Standard Specification Product.
 Valued Component A component of milk in respect of which Fonterra specifies and pays a separate price, and currently comprising protein and milkfat.
 Valued Component Usage For each Standard Specification Product, the number of kilograms of each Valued Component utilised in the manufacture of a MT of standard specification product.
-These amounts: Should be consistent with the Composition Target for the relevant product; and
+These amounts:

-Item Definition Should reflect Allowable Yield Losses.
+Item Definition Should be consistent with the Composition Target for the relevant product; and Should reflect Allowable Yield Losses.
 Composition Target A target level of Valued Component Usage and moisture content for each Standard Specification Product, calculated as the sum of: The Specification Limit; and The Composition Offset.
 Composition Offset Reasonable provisions for additional usage of Value Components and for less moisture content, to allow for variation in Valued Component content due to variation in the manufacturing process, calculated by reference to Fonterra's performance, the relevant Codex standards, and to the specification of the Standard Plants.
 Specification Limit For a Standard Specification Product, the minimum Valued Component Usage, and maximum moisture content, specified in Fonterra's Specification Management System.
-Allowable Yield Losses The allowances for losses of Valued Components during the manufacturing process established under Rule 7 and specified as kilograms of Valued Component lost per MT of Standard Specification Product manufactured.
+Allowable Yield Losses The allowances for losses of Valued Components during the manufacturing process established by the independent reviewer under Rule 7 and specified as kilograms of Valued Component lost per MT of Standard Specification Product manufactured.
 Farmgate Milk Price Sales For each month in a Year, and for each Reference Commodity Product, the MT allocated to the month using the Farmgate Milk Price Sales Phasings described in Rule 9.
-Benchmark Selling Price The Benchmark Selling Price for a Shipment Month for a Reference Commodity Product is the volume-weighted average USD price achieved by Fonterra for Qualifying Reference Sales of that Reference Commodity Product in the month, calculated as:
+Benchmark Selling Price The Benchmark Selling Price for a Shipment Month for a Reference Commodity Product is the volume-weighted average USD price achieved by Fonterra for Qualifying Reference Sales of that Reference Commodity Product in the month, calculated as: $\sum{i=1}^{N} \frac{\left(P_i \times V_i\right)}{V}$ where: Pi is the weighted average Standard Commodity Price achieved for Qualifying Reference Sales in the Shipment Month that were contracted at prices prevailing i months prior to the Shipment Month ("Contract Month i") Vi is MT of product s in the Shipment Month that satisfy the Volume Criteria and that were contracted in Contract Month i V is total MT of product invoiced in the month that satisfy the Volume Criteria, and